box/box-python-sdk-gen/docs/invites.md

 email and are prompted to accept the invitation within the Box web application.

-This method requires the &quot;Manage An Enterprise&quot; scope enabled for the application, which can be enabled within the developer console.
+This method requires the "Manage An Enterprise" scope enabled for the application, which can be enabled within the developer console.

 This operation is performed by calling function `create_invite`.